END HOMELESSNESS VT

 What You Need To Know About the Changes to GA Emergency Shelter Program

-There are MAJOR changes to the General Assistance Hotel/Motel Program coming in July of 2024.
+In July of 2024 MAJOR changes to the General Assistance Hotel/Motel Program began.

 **Reminder: End Homelessness Vermont is not employed by the state and can not determine outcomes.
 We are available to support individuals in systems navigation and advocacy trying to access or retain housing benefits.
 All of our services are completely voluntary.**

-These are the new Day limits beginning July 1st 2024:
+There have been new Day limits since July 1st 2024:

 Note on Disability or Medical Condition: If you are struggling to get through the process you may qualify for a Reasonable Accommodation.
 The Americans With Disabilities Act requires allowance to get through benefits processes with support and alternative processes for people with disabilities.
 If you need support through the process or are being denied benefits because of a disability that you live with, please reach out to End Homelessness Vermont and we will help you access appropriate Reasonable Accommodations.